Yanpeng Yu

 Recent Publications

 (2025).
 CORD: Low-Latency, Bandwidth-Efficient and Scalable Release Consistency via Directory Ordering.
-ISCA'25 [Distinguished Artifact Award].
+ISCA'25 Distinguished Artifact Award.
+Selected for IEEE Micro’s Top Picks in Computer Architecture in 2025.

 PDF Code